albertoanalytics/georgetown-potomac-water-quality/README.md

    - Turbidity index based on red to green band ratio
    - Water temperature extracted from Landsat thermal band

-3. **Time Series Analysis**: We analyze temporal patterns across 2023 and their seasonal variations.
+3. **Time Series Analysis**: Temporal patterns were analyzed across 2023 and their seasonal variations.

 For detailed methodology, see `docs/methodology.md`.

 ## Seasonal Patterns

-Our analysis reveals distinct seasonal patterns in the Potomac River water quality:
+This analysis reveals distinct seasonal patterns in the Potomac River water quality:

 - **Spring**: Highest turbidity with fluctuating NDWI values
 - **Summer**: Highest water temperatures with stabilizing water quality parameters